liquidctl/liquidctl/README.md

 These errors are usually caused by a lack of permission to access the device.
 On Linux distros that normally requires root privileges.

 You can execute liquidctl as root or using `sudo`.
-Alternatively, you can install the udev rules provided in `extra/71-liquidctl.rules` to allow unprivileged access to the devices supported by liquidctl.
+Alternatively, you can install the udev rules provided in [`extra/71-liquidctl.rules`](extra/71-liquidctl.rules) to allow unprivileged access to the devices supported by liquidctl.

 ### Other problems

 If your problem is not listed here, try searching the [Issues](https://github.com/jonasmalacofilho/liquidctl/issues).
 You can also always open a new issue.

 When opening or commenting on an issue, please describe the problem in as much detail as possible.
 List your operating system and the specific devices you own.
 Also include the arguments and output of all relevant/failing liquidctl commands, using the `--debug` option to enable additional debug information.

+## Additional documentation

+Be sure to browse [`docs/`](docs/) for additional documentation.
+You are also encouraged to contribute to the documentation, including by adding new files covering specific use cases or solutions.

 ## License